 Congratulations Melanie!
 We can’t wait to see what you achieve next with your saxophone.

 Want to make great progress on saxophone like Melanie?
-Get access to over 600 lessons, courses and masterclasses, plus the support of our tutor team and our amazing worldwide Sax School Community, with a 14 day FREE trial.
+Get access to over 600 lessons, courses, and masterclasses, plus the support of our tutor team and our amazing worldwide Sax School Community.
+Start today with Sax School!